ncarvajalc/ISIS1225-Lib/README.md

 <!-- ROADMAP -->
 ## Roadmap
-The Road so far lead us to complete the following features:
+The Road so far led us to complete the following features:

 * [ ] To include examples for all modules in the repository [Demo and Examples][demo-url].
 * [ ] To clean some code and make it more readable.
-* [ ] To standarize the functions and variables names throughout the library.
+* [ ] To standardize the functions and variables names throughout the library.
 * [ ] To improve the library the documentation.
 * [ ] To implement the Adjacency Matrix data structure for the ADT Graph.

-See the [open issues](https://github.com/ISIS1225DEVS/ISIS1225-Lib/issues) for a full list of proposed features (and known issues).
+See the [open issues][issues-url] for a full list of proposed features (and known issues).

 [Back to top](#disclib)

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
+If you have a suggestion that would make this project better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

-1. Fork the Project
+1. Fork the Project.
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`).
 5. Open a Pull Request

 [Back to top](#disclib)